mluisbrown/michael-brown.net-hugo/content/post/2018/local-authentication.md

 * the server can then use the public key which was registered for the user to *verify* the signature of the nonce, indicating that the user has been authenticated on the device, and so then provides a session token.
 This would substitute the normal username plus password hash being sent for server authentication.

-Code examples for the various steps above a provided below.
+Code examples for the various steps above are provided below.
 These are just examples without any error handling.

-I highly recommend looking at the [SecureEnclaveCrypto](https://github.com/trailofbits/SecureEnclaveCrypto) repo in GitHub from where I got most of this code, and on which I based my implemenatation.
+I highly recommend looking at the [SecureEnclaveCrypto](https://github.com/trailofbits/SecureEnclaveCrypto) repo in GitHub from where I got most of this code, and on which I based my implementation.
 The repo hasn't been updated for iOS 11 or Swift 4.x unfortunately.
 The [EllipticCurveKeyPair](https://github.com/agens-no/EllipticCurveKeyPair) repo is also very useful to look at, and is where I got the algorithm for converting a public key into DER and PEM formats.

 ## Code for Secure Enclave keys, signing and encryption